The role of compliance in the organisation

 The Compliance Officer focuses on the areas detailed in the schedule below.

 Focal points in scope of compliance function

-This covers risks related to the non-compliance with laws and regulations, such as the Alternative Investment Fund Managers Directive, Dutch Financial Supervision Act, the Anti-Money Laundering and Anti-Terrorist Financing Act and the General Data Protection Regulation.
+This covers risks related to the non-compliance with laws and regulations, such as the Dutch Financial Supervision Act, including the Alternative Investment Fund Managers Directive, the Anti-Money Laundering and Anti-Terrorist Financing Act and the General Data Protection Regulation.

 This covers risks related to the non-compliance with the internal code of conduct and related policies.

 This covers risks related to non-compliance with rules related to: